-- Prepares and distributes a "registration package" in August each year.
-This includes all required forms, membership lists, and instructions.
-Distribution is mostly being email but in some cases is by Canada Post. - Follows procedures to be sure that there is reasonable assurance that all members registered have signed Acceptance of Risk forms and that their permissions for publicity and mailing are properly recorded.
+- Follows procedures to be sure that there is reasonable assurance that all members registered have signed Acceptance of Risk forms and that their permissions for publicity and mailing are properly recorded.
 For regions using electronic registration, this can be done by having the person who assembles the data in the region sign a statement that they will accept that responsibility for all members included in the files they transmit.
-For paper-based registrations, this can be done either using the membership list forms which are signed by the Branch DC or by collecting all the Acceptance of Risk and Membership Registration forms. - Periodically checks with regions and/or branches to verify the accuracy of the National records. - Provides branch, regional, or other membership lists as requested to those who are authorized. - Checks lists of entries to National and/or Regional events to verify that all entries are registered members. - Cross checks records with the National Treasurer so that registrations and head fees paid are in agreement. - Reviews and upgrades the files used for the transmission of registrations and/or the main database as required. - Prepares semi-annual reports on membership for the Board of Directors. - Carries out studies or data retrieval from the membership records as required for the Board, regions, or branches. - Verification of PTSO memberships.
+For paper-based registrations, this can be done either using the membership list forms which are signed by the Branch DC / Centre Administrator or by collecting all the Acceptance of Risk and Membership Registration forms. - Periodically checks with regions and/or branches to verify the accuracy of the National records. - Provides branch, regional, or other membership lists as requested to those who are authorized. - Checks lists of entries to National and/or Regional events to verify that all entries are registered members. - Cross checks records with the National Treasurer so that registrations and head fees paid are in agreement. - Reviews and upgrades the files used for the transmission of registrations and/or the main database as required. - Prepares semi-annual reports on membership for the Board of Directors. - Carries out studies or data retrieval from the membership records as required for the Board, regions, or branches. - Verification of PTSO memberships.